 Swaddling & Receiving Blankets.

 Video Monitor with night vision.
-We bought this affordable one on Amazon and it works great!
+I prefer one that doesn’t need wifi and one that doesn’t feed to my phone but to it’s own screen.
+We bought this affordable widescreen one on Amazon and it works great!

 Baby Clothes Checklist

 Many baby clothes are SO cute but totally impractical.
 I ended up just feeling sad about cute things that she never got to wear.
 You want clothes that you can get on and off easily for diaper changes.
 No rompers or other one-pieces without snaps for easy access no matter how adorable!
 Also, consider buying some of them secondhand.
 They are used for a very short a time, so many secondhand baby clothes are in great shape, because they were barely worn.
 Yard sales are the best for baby items!
 Lots of baby clothes barely get used or even still have tags, so you can get a great deal secondhand.

 See my post comparing baby clothes sizes by brand!

 Onsies.
 (5-8.)
 These are great to have quite a few on hand.
 Get short sleeve and long if your teeny one will be born in winter.
 We put ours to sleep in these under her swaddler as a newborn.
 They are also easy to put pants or shorts on over, and boom—outfit!
 Then just pull the pants off and swaddle for a nap or bedtime if you want!
 I’d recommend having a minimum of 5-8 of each short and long sleeve in newborn, 3 mo, and 6 month to start out with.
 You want to account for occasionally needing to change one midway during the day.